The Best Explanation for a Finite Universe (or an Infinite Universe)

 The Big Bang does suggest a beginning to the Universe (to put it bluntly).
 This possibility, of course, has theological implications, another realization that wasn’t lost on scientists who largely viewed the universe through a materialistic lens.
 That possibility was largely downplayed then, and many scientists have continued to downplay that possibility.

-The current suggestion that the James Webb Telescope is disproving the “Big Bang” (the implication of an expanding universe with a “beginning”) continues in that vein.
-It may be more wishful thinking, however, than reality.
+The current suggestion that the James Webb Telescope is disproving the “Big Bang” (the implication of an expanding universe with a “beginning”) comes from people who would like to downplay the implication of an expanding universe with a beginning, and it seems to be more wishful thinking than reality.

-As I understand the James Webb discoveries that are fueling this resurgence in old thinking include images of old stars and galaxies that are more formed than they should be on our standard (Big Bang expansion) model of the Universe.
-If the universe expanded, I believe the thinking goes, it must have progressed from a simpler state to a more complex state.
+The James Webb discoveries fueling this resurgence in old thinking include images of old stars and galaxies that are more formed than they should be on our standard (Big Bang expansion) model of the Universe.
+The standard Big Bang expansion model is similar to the concept of evolution.
+If the universe expanded, it must have progressed from a simpler state to a more complex state.

-This kind of thinking is parallel to the evolutionary paradigm: that life began with a simple, self-replicating molecule, and it progressed to ever increasing complexity over a long span of time.
-The universe, also, has been viewed in the same sort of way.
-This is the paradigm of the person who believes in raw, natural processes that developed from the bottom up.
+Just as life began with a simple, self-replicating molecule and progressed to ever increasing complexity over a long span of time, the thinking has been that the universe must have developed in the same progressive sort of way.
+This is the paradigm that has driven much of modern science: that natural processes developed from the bottom up.

-The new images that reveal more highly developed stars and galaxies than we imagined in the earliest stage of the universe is surprising on the progressive view.
-They do not contradict the fact that the universe is expanding, and it doesn’t disprove the appearance of a “beginning”.
+The new James Webb images reveal more highly developed stars and galaxies than we imagined would exist in the earliest stage of the universe on the standard model.
+The mature development of ancient galactic stars and star formations is surprising on the progressive view.

 People are “surprised that things grew so quickly”.
 People are perplexed that stars and galaxies are so well-formed at such an early stage, when they would expect to find “fledgling” galaxies in more undeveloped states.

 People are scratching their heads at the appearance of extremely small and extremely large galaxies in the early Universe because it does not comport with the progression of the expansion of the Universe as modern scientists have modeled it before the advent of the James Webb Telescope.
-It would be more accurate to say that models for how that expansion occurred are being called into question: not the fact of expansion from “a point of beginning”.

 The James Webb findings do not negate the evidence we have that our universe is expanding from some very dense “point”.
-If anything, the findings evoke even more theological implications, perhaps, than the Big Bang models in their modern forms.
+If anything, the findings evoke even more theological implications, perhaps, than the standard Big Bang model.

-The idea that the Universe developed from simple to complex over time is difficult to maintain when stars, galaxies, and other formations in the farthest (and earliest) regions of the universe that we can see are so well-formed and “mature”.
-(Should I note that this evidence is more consistent with the idea of the universe being created than we previously thought?)
+The idea that the universe developed from simple to complex over time is difficult to maintain when stars, galaxies, and other formations in the farthest (and earliest) regions of the universe that we can see are so well-formed and “mature”.
+These things conjure up the specter that this evidence is more consistent with the idea of the universe being created than we previously thought.

-Of course, we have had other clues that this should not surprise us: the expansion inflation model (incorporating an early, extremely rapid and short “burst” of expansion) was necessary to accommodate the short time frame in which the Universe appeared to have “developed” based on what we could see before the James Webb telescope.
-Thus, we shouldn’t be surprised to find even greater “development” at earlier stages.
+Of course, we had clues that this should be not surprising to us: the standard expansion inflation model incorporates the assumption that an early, extremely rapid and short “burst” of expansion occurred, and this assumption was necessary to accommodate the short time frame in which the Universe appeared to have “developed” based on what we could see before the James Webb telescope.
+Perhaps, then, we shouldn’t be surprised to find even greater “development” at earlier stages.

 We shouldn’t be surprised either that modern scientists who are committed to a materialistic worldview are struggling with these things.
-The materialistic worldview has colored modern science for a couple hundred years, at least..
+A materialistic worldview has colored modern science for a couple hundred years, at least.

-The expansion of the Universe is what led Stephen Hawking and Roger Penrose to the calculation of “singularity” that “proved” the so-called Big Bang (that expansion necessitates a “beginning”).
+Stephen Hawking and Roger Penrose famously calculated “singularity” that “proved” the so-called Big Bang (that expansion necessitates a “beginning”).
 Vilenkin (and some other guy who I can’t remember, lol) determined that even a multiverse that is expanding would have to have a “singularity” (a euphemism, it seems, for a beginning).

 So far, modern discoveries have continued to negate good reason to believe in a static universe (which theory was discarded after centuries of use when we found that our universe is expanding) or an oscillating or cyclic universe.
 Multiverse(s) seem to make sense theoretically, but we will likely never be able to prove it/them anymore than we are likely to see back before the “beginning” of this universe.